North Pier, Blackpool: Ownership

 The pier was built and owned by the Blackpool Pier Company, created with three thousand £5-shares in 1861 (worth approximately £2,990 in 2012).
 The same firm operated the pier in 1953, and the company was incorporated in 1965.
 The Resorts Division of First Leisure, including the pier, was sold to Leisure Parks for £74 million in 1998.
 In 2009, the pier was sold to the Six Piers group, which owns Blackpool's other two piers, and hoped to use it as a more tranquil alternative to them.
 The new owners opened the Victorian-themed tea room, and built an eight-seat shuttle running the length of the pier.

 In April 2011, the pier was sold to a Blackpool family firm, Sedgwick's, the owners of amusement arcades and the big wheel on Blackpool's Central Pier.
 Peter Sedgwick explained that he proposed to his wife on North Pier forty years ago, and promised to buy it for her one day.
 He said that he wants to restore the Victorian heritage of the pier and re-instate the pier's tram.
 An admission charge of fifty pence to access the board-walk section of the pier was abolished by the Sedgwicks.

 In July 2025, the pier was put up for sale by agents Avison Young.
 The directors of Northern Victorian Pier Ltd stated they instead intended to focus on Central and South Piers.

+In June 2026, Companies House filings recorded a change in control of Northern Victorian Pier Limited, with Okken Ltd notified as a person with significant control on 19 June 2026.
+Paul Cooper was appointed as a director on the same date, while Peter Sedgwick and Renee Sedgwick resigned as directors.
+Okken Ltd is controlled by Paul Cooper, who is listed by Companies House as holding 75% or more of its shares and voting rights.